 The children of Project Father Heart attend ongoing courses and camps to help each child grow spiritually in their own pursuit of God.

-Joy and Liliana have been rescuing children at risk in India for over 15 years.
-They are raising 3 beautiful daughters.
-Together, Joy and Liliana are Directors of Project Father Heart in Maharashtra, India.
+Joy has been rescuing children at risk in India for over 15 years.
+Joy is one of the Directors of Project Father Heart in Maharashtra, India.

 How it all began: